YMMV / The Nightmare Before Christmas: Oogie's Revenge

 Cult Classic: Like it's source material, it has a solid fanbase who enjoy it's atmosphere and mechanics, even if it overall doesn't measure up to the original.

 Fridge Horror: Most of Halloween Town's residents are absent from the game.
-At one point, it's suggested that they're just hiding from Oogie, it's not out of the question that he Double Killed some of them during his takeover.
+At one point, it's suggested that they're just hiding from Oogie, though it's not out of the question that he double-killed some of them during his takeover.

 The announcer at the end of every chapter: "CLEAR TIME!
 COMBO!
 DAMAGE!
 EXCLAMATION POINT COUNT!
 NIGHTMARE RANK!
 SOUL BONUS!"

 Most Wonderful Sound: Racking up combos gets Jack to declare such things as Spine Tingling!BONE CHILLING!
 There's a wonderful energy to it that makes you feel like you're doing a great job.
 Even better is when you get it up to Horror Show and Pumpkin King.